-With respect to use in bad faith, the disputed domain name resolves to an inactive website.
+With respect to use in bad faith, the disputed domain name resolves to a login website, through which the Respondent may attract the Complainant's customers for commercial gain.
 This fact is to be combined with the full incorporation of the Complainant's reputable trademark in the disputed domain name.
-For this Panel, same as for many previous panels, such misleading behaviour clearly amounts to use in bad faith.
+For this Panel, same as for many previous panels, such misleading behavior clearly amounts to use in bad faith.
 Therefore, it is impossible to conceive any plausible active use of the disputed domain name that would be legitimate.